fourier/ppath/README.md

 [![Build Status](https://travis-ci.org/fourier/ppath.svg?branch=master)](https://travis-ci.org/fourier/ppath)
-# A Common Lisp implementation of the Python's os.path module
+# A Common Lisp path strings manipulation library.

-The intention of this package is to reimplemenent all the functions from Python's **path** module in Common Lisp.
+The intention of this package is to reimplemenent all the functionality and APIs from Python's **path** module in Common Lisp, but not limited to this.

+The philosophy behind is to use simple strings and "dumb" string manipulation functions to handle paths and filenames.

 Supported [tested] compilers: LispWorks (6.1PE and 7.0), CCL, SBCL.
 Tested on the following platforms: